UniversalDependencies/docs/_pt/dep/fixed.md

 ---
 layout: relation
 title: 'fixed'
-redirect_from: "pt/dep/mwe.html"
+shortdef: 'fixed multi-word expression'
-shortdef: 'multi-word expression'
+udver: '2'
 ---

 The multi-word expression (modifier) relation is one of the three